Alternative medicine (1)

 Some anti-seizure drugs work particularly well for certain conditions.
 Carbamazepine (Carbatrol, Tegretol) is widely prescribed for trigeminal neuralgia, a condition that causes searing facial pain that feels like an electric shock.

-It's important to note that the Food and Drug Administration has issued a warning that all anti-seizure drugs are associated with a slightly increased risk of suicidal thoughts or actions.
-Talk to a doctor or counselor promptly if you experience feelings of depression or suicidal thoughts.Next page
+It's important to note that the Food and Drug Administration has issued a warning that all anti-seizure medications are associated with a slightly increased risk of suicidal thoughts or actions.
+Talk to a doctor or counselor promptly if you feel depressed or suicidal.Next page

 (1 of 2)